balena-io/balena-cli/doc/cli.markdown

 ## os initialize &#60;image&#62;

-Use this command to initialize a previously configured operating system image.
+Use this command to initialize a device with previously configured operating system image.

+Note: Initializing the device may ask for administrative permissions because we need to access the raw devices directly.

 Examples: